orbeon/orbeon-forms-doc/form-runner/component/static-dynamic-dropdown.md

 | Selected               | Selected                           | N/A                    | Yes              |
 | Selected               | Deselected                         | Deselected             | No               |
 | Selected               | Deselected                         | Selected               | Yes              |

+_NOTE: In a multilingual form, only the label in the current language, as returned by the service, will be stored._

 ### Minimum input length